Boston Mayor Michelle Wu, target of the Trump administration, will face Josh Kraft in fall election

 Wu highlights housing, crime and climate change

-On Tuesday while visiting polls, Wu said the Trump administration is targeting Boston because it “represents all that is good about our democracy.”
+While visiting polls Tuesday, Wu said the Trump administration is targeting Boston because it “represents all that is good about our democracy.”

 “We are proof of what’s possible when people come together, and we’re proof of everything that shows why they are wrong,” she said.